 - When ready to serve, pierce a poof or two of cotton candy and slide down each stick to sit atop the apples.
 Adorn with sprinkles or glitter of choice.

 - If using patterned paper straws, simply slide the straw over the cookie stick and trim the tops of each straw to match the height of the stick underneath.

-- For the apples in these photos, I used the following colours: AmeriColor Bright White Soft Gel Paste, AmeriColor Soft Gel Paste Sky Blue, AmeriColor Soft Gel Paste Violet and AmeriColor Gel Paste Electric Pink.
+- For the apples in these photos, I used the following colours: AmeriColor Bright White Soft Gel Paste, AmeriColor Soft Gel Paste Sky Blue, AmeriColor Soft Gel Paste Violet and AmeriColor Gel Paste Electric Pink, however, Colour Mill also works beautifully!
+Try any of these fun Colour Mill colours.
 Just remember to go really easy on the added colours, or you will end up with one solid colour and no swirl.